Picea critchfieldii: Geographic distribution

-Many of the fossils documenting Picea critchfieldii have been collected from the Tunica Hills region in Louisiana and Mississippi, which maps to 31°N, 91°29'W. The fossil specimens that aided in the discovery and description of Picea critchfieldii mostly originate from stream cut exposures composed of fluvial silt and clay soils from the Late Quaternary.
+Many of the fossils documenting Picea critchfieldii have been collected from the Tunica Hills region in Louisiana and Mississippi, which maps to 31°N, 91°29'W. The fossil specimens that aided in the discovery and description of P. critchfieldii mostly originate from stream cut exposures composed of fluvial silt and clay soils from the Late Quaternary.
 Other documented collection sites occur in western Tennessee, southwestern Georgia, and northwestern Georgia.
+The geographic range of P. critchfieldii spanned the southeastern United States, where it was once widespread.
+The species has been recorded from several sites dating to the Last Glacial Maximum in the Lower Mississippi Valley and in Georgia.
+Considering all fossil collection sites together, paleoecologists suspect the former range of P. critchfieldii spanned over 240,000 km in the region.